processone/docker-ejabberd/ecs/README.md

 docker run --name ejabberd -d -p 5222:5222 ejabberd/ecs
 ```

-This command will run Docker image as a daemon,
+This command will run the container image as a daemon,
 using ejabberd default configuration file and XMPP domain "localhost".

 To stop the running container, you can run: